mtrunkat/flowage/README.md

 ## Motivation

-This package simplifies transformations and filtering of NodeJS streams.
+This package simplifies transformations and filtering of NodeJS object streams.
 Think about it as [Underscore.js](http://underscorejs.org) for streams.

 The basic use case I faced many times was a transformation of a large number of JSON objects that are finally stored in some database.